 - May lower your blood sugar.
-Foods that are higher in fiber tend to prevent blood sugar spikes and even lower your risk of type 2 diabetes (
+Foods that are higher in fiber tend to help prevent blood sugar spikes and even lower your risk for type 2 diabetes (

 - May prevent constipation.
 Eating a high fiber diet can help increase the frequency and bulk of your stool, as well as promote bowel regularity (

 As you can see, there are several other potential health benefits of following the F-Factor Diet, which mostly have to do with its significant fiber content.

 The fiber content of the F-Factor Diet offers other potential health benefits, such as improving heart health, lowering your risk for type 2 diabetes, and preventing constipation.

 Despite the possible health benefits associated with the F-Factor Diet, some potential downsides should be considered before adopting this way of eating.

 The F-Factor Diet minimizes the importance of exercise as part of your weight loss routine.
 It even goes so far as to say that exercise may increase your appetite, making you eat more and prevent weight loss.

 Furthermore, the emphasis on fiber as the main nutrient could make you lose sight of other important nutrients in your diet.
 Though fiber is important, it’s not the only nutrient needed to maintain a healthy, sustainable weight.

 Another potential downside is that the diet could cause you to consume too few calories, which may potentially cause many health problems due to an insufficient intake of nutrients over a long period of time.